Pretoria High School for Girls: Formation of Pretoria High School for Girls

 Mr Hope left 15 months later, along with the girls, who were finally accommodated into the old building of the Staatsmeisjesschool.
 By October 10, 1902, the school opened as Pretoria High School for Girls.
 It consisted of four teachers and 126 girls under Edith Aitken, but contrary to the name, taught both primary and secondary school pupils until these two groups were separated in 1905.
 Girls High moved out to its current Hatfield location on 28 July 1915.
 The primary school continued to occupy the Staatsmeisjesskool premises and is today known as Hamilton School.

 World War II

 During the 2nd World War, the school served the community by supplying items to the needy.
-This tradition has continued into the present day, with each pupil and staff member annually knitting a jersey, which is given to needy members of the community.
+This tradition has continued into the present day, with many pupils and staff members annually knitting jerseys, which is given to needy members of the community.

 Apartheid era

 Pretoria High School for Girls was designated as a "white" school during the apartheid era in South Africa.
 The school was subject to the government's separate development policies resulting in schools segregated according to government determined racial categories.
 As a progressive school, Girl's High was one of the first white schools to embrace the "New South Africa".
 Even before President De Klerk's call for a new South Africa, Clem Sunter had addressed the "high road, low road" vision to integrate.
 PHSG was the first school under the Transvaal Education Department to open its facilities to pupils from the townships.
 Teachers here taught Saturday morning classes to 50 standard 9 pupils as part of St Mary's DSG Outreach Program.

 It was one of the first public schools to integrate during the transition period in South Africa from a political system of apartheid to a multiparty, multi-racial democracy.
 The school hoped to finally, legally realise its multi-racial dimension in its charter (" earnest hope that here girls of different races and different denominations might meet") as apartheid began to be dismantled.
 The first black pupil was admitted to Girls High in 1990 and was the daughter of a Malawian diplomat, SP Kachipande.
 After that, a student vote where 80% of the students voted for PHSG to transition to an "open school" to enable it to admit South Africans from all races.
 The year after, a few more students from the Malawian embassy enrolled in the school and thereafter South Africans from other races.
 PHSG became the first white state school in Northern Transvaal (now Gauteng) to open its doors to girls of all races.
 During this time, the school was under the leadership of Ms. Ann Van Zyl, who later became headmistress of the prestigious St Stithians Girls College in Johannesburg and Oprah Winfrey Leadership Academy for Girls.
 By 1994, the school opened its doors to black South African students and became fully integrated.
 Apartheid was fully dismantled as the legal system in 1994.